andyl/comgen/README.md

 Experienced Commanded developers can bypass this scaffolding and use the Commanded tooling directly.

-The overall direction is to explore how to generate a Commanded app from a data-structure like [GraphQL SDL][sdl]. (we call our data-structure a `comspec`)  To guide our work, we'll loosely follow the directions given in [Event Sourcing with Elixir][ese] by Bruno Antunes.
+We will explore how to generate a Commanded app from a data-structure like [GraphQL SDL][sdl]. (we call our data-structure a `comspec`)  To guide the work, we'll loosely follow the directions in [Event Sourcing with Elixir][ese] by Bruno Antunes.

 Find our `comspec` template at `priv/templates/phxcom.add.config/comspec.exs` (a work-in-progress...)